axonivy-market/salesforce-connector/salesforce-connector-product/README.md

 - uses the REST API to process a Salesforce opportunity.
 - tracks the status of opportunities
 - manipulates opportunities using the Salesforce Object Query Language (SOQL).
-- supports you with a demo implementation to reduce your integration effort.

 ## Demo